henhal/weighted-lru-map/README.md

 ## Examples:

-1. Cache of arrays with length of each array as the weight
+### Cache of arrays with length of each array as the weight

+It's a good idea to avoid weights of zero, otherwise the map may theoretically contain an infinte number of empty arrays.
+For array elements this could be achieved using e.g. `value.length + 1` or `value.length || 1`.
 ```
 import {WeightedLruMap} from 'weighted-lru-map';